 Water, plumbing and bathroom fittings

 Repair category 1

 Notes No significant visible defects.
+There was some evidence of deterioration to the silicon seal around the bath.

 Heating and hot water

 Repair category 1

-Notes No significant visible defect.

-It is good practice to have the heating system checked on change of occupancy and annually thereafter by a Gas Safe engineer.
+Notes No significant visible defects.
+It is good practice to have the heating system checked on change of occupancy and annually thereafter by a gas safe engineer.